 October 25, 2024

 Commission Delegated Regulation (EU) 2024/2759 supplementing the European Long-Term Investment Funds Regulation with regard to certain regulatory technical standards was published in the Official Journal of the European Union.
 It covers RTS on circumstances in which the use of financial derivative instruments for hedging purposes is considered as solely serving the purpose of hedging the risks inherent to the investments of the ELTIF, the requirements for an ELTIF's redemption policy and liquidity management tools, the circumstances for the matching of transfer requests of units or shares of the ELTIF, certain criteria for the disposal of ELTIF assets, and certain elements of the costs disclosure.
-The Delegated Regulation entered into force on October 26, 2024, the day after its publication in the Official Journal.Topic : Funds -
+The Delegated Regulation entered into force on October 26, 2024, the day after its publication in the Official Journal.Topic : Fund Regulation -

 EU Announces Next Steps for the Transition to T+1 Settlement